Provide your local plan data

 waste-planning-authorities

-Enter the reference for the Waste Planning Authority area covered by the waste plan.
+Enter the reference for the Waste Planning Authority area covered by this waste plan.
 For a joint waste plan, enter the list of Waste Planning Authority references, each separated by semi-colon ';' character.
 For example:

 NLWA